• Art Magazine

 Classical music has come to stay

-So you can see that classical music - in addition to the existence as its own music genre - is also preserved within modern music.
+So we can see that classical music – besides existing as its own genre – is also preserved in modern music.

 Like any other form of music, the classic is also subject to constant change.
 It continues to develop and certainly also follows social tendencies, changed conventions and a changing etiquette.

-Anyone who is still entirely to a large, classic concert today will not be able to escape the unbroken so -called power of virtuosity, technical performance, emotional intensity and improvisation talent.
+Anyone who still goes to a large, classical concert will not be able to escape the unbroken pull of virtuosity, technical performance, emotional intensity and improvisational talent.

 Passion that can only develop classical music: